Water service licensing and licence exemptions

 - Information on the source of water supply, treatment method and infrastructure details

-- Relevant licences and approvals obtained by the Department of Water and the Department of Environment and Regulation
+- Relevant licences and approvals obtained by the Department of Water and Environmental Regulation

 - Relevant reporting requirements